corda/corda/docs/source/api-contract-constraints.rst

 App versioning with signature constraints
 -----------------------------------------

 Signed apps require a version number to be provided, see :doc:`versioning`.
-You can't import two different JARs that claim to be the same version, export the same contract classes and which are both signed.
+You can't import two different JARs that claim to be the same version, provide the same contract classes and which are both signed.
 At runtime the node will throw a ``DuplicateContractClassException`` exception if this condition is violated.

 Issues when using the HashAttachmentConstraint
 ----------------------------------------------